-"arrangement of longitudinal and transverse bars of the same or different nominal diameter and length, that are arranged substantially at right angles to each other, and factory electrical resistance welded together by automatic machines at all points of intersection."
+"an arrangement of longitudinal and transverse bars or wires of the same or different diameter and length, arranged substantially at right angles to each other and welded together using factory electrical resistance implemented by automatic machines at all points of intersection."

-Welded fabrics contain reinforcing steel bars (to BS4449) or wires (to BS4482), normally from 5-12mm in diameter.
+Welded fabrics contain reinforcing steel bars (to BS4449) or (to BS4483 F500A), normally from 6-12mm in diameter.
 Some special fabrics are available, containing bars up to 16mm in diameter.
-The wires or bars are welded together at their points of contact, to provide joints of specified shear strength.
+The bars are welded together at their points of contact, to provide joints of specified shear strength.

 Approximately 20-25% of all reinforcing steel used in the UK is supplied in the form of welded fabric.
 In some European countries, the use of welded fabric is more developed than in the UK, and the proportion of welded fabric consumed is significantly higher.
-Welded fabric is the most common form of prefabrication.
+Welded fabric is the most common form of pre-fabrication.
 Its main advantage is the speed of fixing, which can be 4 to 5 times faster than conventional loose bar.
 Welded fabric is particularly suitable for flat slab applications, but may also be suitable for raft foundations, pile caps, retaining walls, beams and columns.